ErikAstrom/DiaryWebsite/README.md

 An online diary that saves entries on mongodb.
 The user can choose to publish diary entries for others to view, or to keep them private.

+> This project was created with ejs, css and node-js.

 ## Installation
 Install the necessary npm packages and node_modules